-Most hostels don't actually pay you.
-Rather, they give you a dorm bed for free to sleep in and will give you one meal a day...two if you're lucky.
-You can fuck a metric ton of slutty backpackers in a dorm bed, but if you see this as an upside you need to reevaluate your life.
+Most hostels don’t actually pay you.
+Rather, they give you a dorm bed for free to sleep in and will give you one meal a day…two if you’re lucky.
+You can recruit a metric ton of slutty backpackers to your dorm bed, but if you see this as an upside you need to reevaluate your life.

 I’ll throw it a 2/10 just due to easy access to young women.

 Working online is sold as the solution to all of life’s problems.
 Low overhead, complete freedom, pristine beaches and exotic women.

 HOW I WENT FROM $10 TO $1,000,000 IN ONE YEAR